-A heater output is measured by BTUs.
-To help you estimate the size of heater you need for your garage, you will need to determine the enough BTUs to cover your entire garage.
+Heater output is measured by BTUs.
+To help you estimate the size of the heater you need for your garage, you will need to determine enough BTUs to cover your entire garage.
 To do so, follow these steps.

 Determine the square footage of your garage by multiplying the width and length of your garage.
-A car parking area which can accommodate two vehicles is approximately500 square feet.
+A car parking area that can accommodate two vehicles is approximately500 square feet.

-Once you get these measurements, get a heater which has a slightly higher BTU than your garage measurements requires.
-This will cater for possible heat loss due to inadequate insulation and other such factors.
-All heating units have an indication on the square footage they can heat.
+Once you get these measurements, get a heater that has a slightly higher BTU than your garage measurements require.
+This will cater to possible heat loss due to inadequate insulation and other such factors.
+All heating units have an indication of the square footage they can heat.